dyka3773/obsidian-notes/Tech notes/Computer Languages/CLI Languages/Batch/START Command.md

 ---
 ## Open a new command prompt window

-`START` will instantiate a new `CMD.exe` shell for the called [[batch]].
+`START` will instantiate a new `CMD.exe` shell for the called [[Batch]].
 This will inherit variables from the calling shell, but any variable changes will be discarded when the second script ends.

 ```cmd
 @REM This opens a new command prompt window and continues the execution of the batch file